 Return to Practice (all fields of nursing practice)

 This course is aimed at nurses who wish to prepare for re-registration to the Nursing and Midwifery Council (NMC) register and return to clinical practice.
+Please note, you must have previously been on the NMC register to apply - and you will be expected to provide evidence of latest entries to the NMC register to wish you intend to return.

 Who the course is aimed at